Tactile signing: Communities develop

 As the decades progressed, deafblind people began to form communities where tactile language were born.
 Just as deaf people brought together in communities first used invented forms of spoken language and then created their own natural languages which suited the lives of deaf-sighted people (i.e. visual languages), so too, deafblind people in communities first used modified forms of visual language and are now creating their own natural tactile languages.
-For the development of visual sign languages, see for example: Deaf Education; List of sign languages; Nicaraguan Sign Language.